Can you change your brain?

 What is Neuroplasticity Really?

-Today the role of neuroplasticity is widely recognized in learning, recovery from brain damage.
+Today the role of neuroplasticity is widely recognised in learning, as well as recovery from brain damage.

-Resource: WikipediA – http://en.wikipedia.org/wiki/Neuroplasticity#Fitness_and_exercise
+Resource: Wikipedia – http://en.wikipedia.org/wiki/Neuroplasticity#Fitness_and_exercise